 This article describes the Pomodoro Technique by Francesco Cirillo in a practical way.
-After reading you will understand the basics of this powerful time management and effectiveness tool.
+After reading you will understand the basics of this powerful time management system and effectiveness tool.

 What is the Pomodoro Technique?

-The technique was given the Italian name ‘Pomodoro’ (tomato) due to the kitchen alarm that Cirillo had at the time.
+The Pomodoro technique timer was given the Italian name ‘Pomodoro’ (tomato) due to the kitchen alarm that Cirillo had at the time.
 Which was in the shape of a red tomato.
 Cirillo called every 25-minute time period a ‘Pomodoro’.

 Today, the Pomodoro Technique is a registered trademark and you can follow certified Pomodoro Technique training courses that focus on effective divisions of time.